HeartlessAUS/Darker-Discord/README.md

 ### To install:

 1. Control + S, And save it in your Better Discord Theme Folder (Usually in: C:\Users\[username]\AppData\Roaming\BetterDiscord\themes).
-2. Load the theme withing BD Theme tab.
+2. Load the theme within the BD Theme tab.

+### Pictures:

+Coming soon...